The Ultimate Fighter 1: Forrest Griffin vs. Stephan Bonnar fight

-Even though both Forrest Griffin and Stephan Bonnar had good records at the time (Griffin 9–2, Bonnar 7–1), many were expecting this fight to be nothing more than filler before the main event between UFC legend Ken Shamrock and rising superstar Rich Franklin.
+Even though both Forrest Griffin and Stephan Bonnar had good records at the time (Griffin 9–2, Bonnar 7–1), many were expecting this fight to be nothing more than filler before the main event between Ken Shamrock and Rich Franklin.

 Both fighters had rough, controversial, and impressive wins to make it to the finale.
-In their first fights, Forrest defeated Alex Schoenauer by TKO but suffered what appeared to be a serious cut above his eye; Stephan earned a controversial decision win over seasonal favorite Bobby Southworth.
-In the semi-finals, both fighters finished their opponents with Forrest defeating teammate Sam Hoger by TKO and Stephan defeating teammate Mike Swick by Submission.
+In their first fights, Griffin defeated Alex Schoenauer by TKO but suffered what appeared to be a serious cut above his eye; Bonnar earned a controversial decision win over seasonal favorite Bobby Southworth.
+In the semi-finals, both fighters finished their opponents with Griffin defeating teammate Sam Hoger by TKO and Bonnar defeating teammate Mike Swick by Submission.

-Many fans expected a standard fight between 2 contrasting fighting styles—Forrest using his striking against Stephan's jiu-jitsu.
-Instead, many in attendance were surprised that Stephan chose to stand and strike with Forrest.
-For three rounds, they brought the crowd to their feet in raucous applause as they battled in a non-stop, knock-down, legendary battle.
-To many critics and fans, this fight showed the true heart of not only UFC fighters but of all who participate and appreciate MMA.

 UFC President Dana White credits this fight as being the driving force behind the future success of the UFC, often stating that due to the fight Spike TV offered them a second season of the show.
 An estimated three million viewers saw the Bonnar-Griffin fight live on Spike, and the resulting pay-per-view where coaches Liddell and Couture squared off saw a then-record 280,000 buys.
 It also kicked off what has been termed "the TUF boom", where interest in both watching MMA fights as well as training in disciplines such as Brazilian jiu-jitsu, amateur wrestling, and judo rose amongst the general public.
 In 2013 both Griffin and Bonnar were inducted into the UFC Hall of Fame, and whilst Griffin went on to win the UFC Light Heavyweight Championship, this fight is still considered the highlight of both fighters' careers.